yousefshaban00/Task-1-EKS-Terraform/3-EKS-DeveloperAccess-IAM-Users/README.md

 3. Edit the aws-auth ConfigMap.
 You can use a tool such as eksctl to update the ConfigMap or you can update it manually by editing it.

+* Apply the aws-authConfigMap to your cluster

+1. Using MapRoles
+The MapRoles field in the aws-auth ConfigMap is used to specify the IAM roles that should be mapped to a particular group in the cluster.
+This can be used to give certain IAM roles access to a specific group of resources within the cluster.

+2. Using MapUsers
+This is another way of providing access directly to the IAM users instead of AssumedRoles.
+This is relatively easy but also a bit cluttered and not usually an organized practice, as the number of users increases, it will also add more lines to the aws-auth ConfigMap making it more messy.
+Also, using AssumedRole is much more secure way of communicating with the cluster than directly using the IAM user, as the temporary credentials give you access to the cluster only for a limited time until you regenerate the token.